-If you’ve been considering a holiday to sunny Spain to enjoy some of the country’s beautiful Mediterranean coastline, then you’ve probably thought about Costa Blanca and the Costa del Sol.
+If you’ve been considering a vacation to sunny Spain to enjoy some of the country’s beautiful Mediterranean coastline, then you’ve probably thought about the best of Costa Brava and the Costa del Sol.

 And while both have plenty of charm, it’s the Costa Brava further to the north that offers the finest mix of unspoiled sun and style.
 To further convince you, we take a look at the best of Costa Brava.